Try the evaluation version of Bash on Ubuntu on Windows

 apt-get install php5

-Try sending an email from the console
+Sending an email from the console

 apt-get install mailutils

-However, the mail command does not work properly.
+However, the mail command doesn't work

 mysql

-It can be installed with the following command.
+It can be installed with the following command

 apt-get install mysql-server

-However, the following error is displayed.
+However, the following error is displayed:

 /etc/init.d/mysql start df: Warning: cannot read table of mounted file systems: No such file or directory /lib/lsb/init-functions.d/50-ubuntu-logging: line 5: 46 Aborted (core dumped) plymouth --ping > /dev/null 2>&1 * Starting MySQL database server mysqld /lib/lsb/init-functions.d/50-ubuntu-logging: line 5: 485 Aborted (core dumped) plymouth --ping > /dev/null 2>&1 [ OK ] * Checking for tables which need an upgrade, are corrupt or were not closed cleanly.